ibm-cloud-docs/containers/network-policy.md

         ```
         {: pre}

 2. To log all the traffic that is denied by the policy you created in the previous step, create a Calico NetworkPolicy named `log-denied-packets`.
 The following Calico policy uses the same pod selector as the example `access-nginx` Kubernetes policy described in step 1, however the syntax is slightly different since it is a Calico NetworkPolicy instead of a Kubernetes NetworkPolicy.
-Also,because all Kubernetes NetworkPolicy are evaluated by Calico as order `1000`, we add the order number `3000` to ensure it is evaluated after our Kubernetes NetworkPolicy.
+Also, because all Kubernetes NetworkPolicy are evaluated by Calico as order `1000`, the order number `3000` is added to ensure it is evaluated after the Kubernetes NetworkPolicy.
 With these two policies in place, here is the result:

     * New connections coming in to the nginx pod are first evaluated against the Kubernetes NetworkPolicy (order `1000`).
 Connections coming from a pod with the `run=access` label will be immediately accepted, meaning no other policies are evaluated.
-    * If the connection is coming from a pod without the `run=access` label (or from anything that isn't a pod), that Kubernetes NetworkPolicy won't do anything and Calico will next evaluate our `log-denied-packets` policy.
+    * If the connection is coming from a pod without the `run=access` label (or from anything that isn't a pod), that Kubernetes NetworkPolicy won't do anything and Calico next evaluates the `log-denied-packets` policy.
 This policy logs the packet to syslog on the worker the nginx pod is on.
     * Calico then checks for any other policies to apply to the connection, and since it doesn't find any, the packet is dropped.
 This is because any traffic to a pod with a policy that isn't explicitly allowed is dropped.

         ```yaml